danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ...
 ```
 The script will print out docker build commands before executing them.
-First build can take few minutes for all the artefacts to download,
+Note that the first build can take few minutes for all the artifacts to download.
-subsequent builds are going to be much faster as the layer with dependencies gets cached.
+Subsequent builds are going to be much faster as the layer with dependencies gets cached.

-To make your pushed images publicly available,
+To make your pushed images publicly available, open your OCI console
-open in your OCI console **Developer Tools**>**Containers & Artifacts**>
+**Developer Tools**>**Containers & Artifacts**>
 [**Container Registry**](https://cloud.oracle.com/registry/containers/repos)
-and set both repositories **Public**
+and set both repositories to **Public**

 ![https://cloud.oracle.com/registry/containers/repos](../assets/lra/public-registry.png)

 #### Deploy to OKE
-You can use freshly cloned helidon-lra-example repository in OCI Cloud shell
-as all you need are the k8s descriptors.
-Your changes are built to the
+You can use freshly cloned helidon-lra-example repository in OCI Cloud shell as all you need are the k8s descriptors.
-images you have pushed in the previous step.
+Your changes are built to the images you have pushed in the previous step.

 In the OCI Cloud shell:
 ```shell